-a.
-The Board may designate one person or an Administrative Site Plan Review Team which shall review and act on applications for administrative site plan review and may require conditions as necessary to satisfy the Administrative Site Plan Review Standards.

-- b.
-Applications for Administrative Site Plan Review shall be provided to the Board. - c.
-Consideration of activities subject to administrative site plan review may be advanced to minor or major site plan review status at the determination of the Building Commissioner, the Board, or the Administrative Site Plan Review Team when the collective scope and/or quantity of the proposed activities is substantial enough to merit review by the Board.
+- 1. The Board may designate one person or an Administrative Site Plan Review Team which shall review and act on applications for administrative site plan review and may require conditions as necessary to satisfy the Administrative Site Plan Review Standards. - 2.
+Applications for Administrative Site Plan Review shall be provided to the Board. - 3.
+Consideration of activities subject to administrative site plan review may be advanced to minor or major site plan review status at the determination of the Building Commissioner, the Board, or the Administrative Site Plan Review Team when the collective scope and/or quantity of the proposed activities is substantial enough to merit review by the Board. - 4.
+If a proposed activity or use requires administrative site plan review and one or more special permits, the Planning and Economic Development Board shall serve as the permit granting authority for all.